Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Protected request auth first checks the access cookie.

 If access is missing or expired, middleware can attempt refresh fallback so the request can continue.
-Explicit POST /auth/refresh remains the path for intentional refresh-secret rotation.
+Explicit POST /api/v1/auth/refresh remains the path for intentional refresh-secret rotation in Apps that mount the JSON Auth controller.

 This separation keeps normal browser request bursts from racing refresh rotation while still making explicit refresh behavior auditable.